-Agile Architecture is a set of values and practices that support active evolution of the design and architecture of a system, while implementing new system capabilities.
+Agile Architecture is a set of values and practices that support the active evolution of the design and architecture of a system while implementing new system capabilities.

 Agile Release Train (ART)

-The Architectural Runway consists of the existing code, components and technical infrastructure necessary to support implementation of prioritized, near-term features, without excessive redesign and delay.
+The Architectural Runway consists of the existing code, components, and technical infrastructure needed to implement near-term features without excessive redesign and delay.

-Business Owners are a small group of stakeholders who have the primary business and technical responsibility for governance, compliance, and Return on Investment for a Solution developed by an Agile Release Train (ART).
+Business Owners are a small group of stakeholders who have the primary business and technical responsibility for governance, compliance, and return on investment (ROI) for a Solution developed by an Agile Release Train (ART).
 They are key stakeholders on the ART who must evaluate fitness for use and actively participate in certain ART events.

 Communities of Practice (CoPs)

 Communities of Practice (CoPs) are organized groups of people who have a common interest in a specific technical or business domain.
-They collaborate regularly to share information, improve their skills, and actively work to advance the general knowledge of the domain.
+They collaborate regularly to share information, improve their skills, and actively work on advancing the general knowledge of the domain.

-In SAFe, Compliance refers to a strategy, and a set of activities and artifacts that allow teams to apply Lean-Agile development methods to build systems that have the highest possible quality, while simultaneously assuring they meet any regulatory, industry, or other relevant standards.
+Compliance refers to a strategy and a set of activities and artifacts that allow teams to apply Lean-Agile development methods to build systems that have the highest possible quality, while simultaneously assuring they meet any regulatory, industry, or other relevant standards.

 Continuous Deployment (CD)

-Continuous Deployment (CD) is the process that takes validated features from Continuous Integration and deploys them into the production environment, where they are tested and readied for release.
-It is is the third element in the four-part Continuous Delivery Pipeline of Continuous Exploration (CE), Continuous Integration (CI), Continuous Deployment and Release on Demand.
+Continuous Deployment (CD) is the process that takes validated Features from a staging environment and deploys them into the production environment, where they are readied for release.

 Continuous Exploration (CE)